Corporate Social Responsibility

 In Hong Kong, the FPF has been providing financial support to two non-profit organizations, Teach4HK and Teach Unlimited Foundation.
 Their mission is to enlist outstanding university graduates to serve in schools with underprivileged students, with the aim of motivating and inspiring the students through innovative teaching programs.

-• Teach Unlimited Foundation - The FPF has made a financial contribution towards TUF’s mentorship program for the academic year 2016-17, and has maintained its funding during 2017-18.
+• Teach Unlimited Foundation - The FPF has made a financial contribution towards TUF’s mentorship program for the academic year 2016-17, and has maintained its funding during 2017-18 and 2018-2019.
 The funding will be used to support the monthly stipend for two Program Mentors as well as their training and program management costs.
 The Program Mentors run inspirational English-based programs and mentoring sessions in their designated school benefiting approximately 200 students.

 In Japan, since 2017, the FPF has collaborated with Kids’ Door, a non-profit organization dedicated to supporting children in Japan who suffer from limited access to educational opportunity due to social barriers, such as family breakdown and poverty.

 • Kids' Door - the FPF is funding the administration costs of a dedicated weekend tutorial program, called Ganba-Rockers, for senior high school students from disadvantaged backgrounds.
 The first program took place between May 2017 to March 2018 and ran for 4 hours each weekend during the academic year.
 21 students received dedicated support from this program.
 An overview of the results of the program can be found here.
-The program has been renewed for 2018-2019.
+The program was renewed for 2018-2019.

 The FPF continues to actively seek funding opportunities, and looks to partner with non-profit organizations that are efficient, transparent, creative and passionate in their goal to provide underprivileged students with access to educational opportunities that enable them to realize their full potential.